 While the timing of when puppies get their first set of teeth varies somewhat by breed, most puppies' first teeth emerge when they are around two weeks old.
 By the time your puppy is around 10 weeks old, this process is usually complete.

 At around the 16-week mark, you'll start to notice your pup's adult teeth are replacing their needle-sharp baby teeth.
-The most common time for teething is between 12 and 20 weeks of age (three to five months).
+The most common time for this teething is between 12 and 20 weeks of age (three to five months).

 Teething Timeline for Puppies